 - 2 teaspoons baking powder

-- 250 gram package cream cheese , softened
+- 8 ounces cream cheese , softened (about a 250 gram package)

 - 1 cup unsalted butter , softened